 Figure 5.
 Intrinsic Value Sensitivity to Long-Term Growth Assumptions

-Minor variations in growth assumptions have huge variations in intrinsic value.
+Minor variations in the growth assumption produce large swings in fair value.
 For example:

 This is the sensitivity that has led most investors to argue about what the AVGO stock price will be in 2030 based on long-term AI infrastructure demand.